Step-by-step guide for setting up Sunlogin Remote and AnyDesk on Windows and macOS.

 1. Download AnyDesk from the official website.

-2. Install AnyDesk on all your devices by following the on-screen instructions.
+2. Install AnyDesk on all your

 Step 2.
 Log in to your account and activate your license

-After purchasing an AnyDesk license, you need to log in to your account and activate it in the AnyDesk client to access all the features included with your license.
+After purchasing an AnyDesk license, you need to log in to your account and activate it

 Step 3.
 Set up Unattended Access

-Unattended Access allows you to manage and control remote devices even when no one is physically present at the remote end.
-To enable Unattended Access, set up a password on the remote AnyDesk client.
+Unattended Access allows you to manage and control remote devices even when no one is

 To set up Unattended Access: